-- Variable order Trapezoidal (combines Trapezoidal and Backward Euler)
+- Variable order Trapezoidal (combines Trapezoidal and Backward Euler) - Gear method, orders 1-2.

-- Backward Difference Formula, orders 1-5

-- Gear method, orders 1-2.

 You can set the 'method', 'maxord' and 'minord' parameters to select the time integration methods via a '.OPTIONS' line.
 The following table shows the possible settings for those three parameters.
 (Note: Consult the Xyce Reference Guide [3] for the exact syntax of the '.OPTIONS' line for each time integration method.)
 The default time integration method in Xyce is Trap, which is the same as SPICE, PSpice and HSPICE.